-- 52. With its motion to dismiss, however, the government attached the November memo, which claims to rescind the government's notice to report policy and replace it with the Parole + ATD policy.
-See ECF 6-2.
-That policy still involves releasing aliens in violation of the mandatory detention requirements and without initiating removal proceedings, but now doubles down on the government's misuse of its parole authority in § 1182.
-Id. at 3 (expressly invoking that authority). - 53.
-According to the November memo, § 1182's "urgent humanitarian reasons or significant public benefit" condition is satisfied by the "need to protect the workforce, migrants, and American public against the spread of COVID-19 that may be exacerbated by overcrowding in CBP facilities."
-ECF 6-2 at 3. - 54.
-In other words, the government is claiming that any time "capacity constraints or conditions in custody warrant . . . more expeditious" processing, it can ignore the requirements of the immigration laws because those conditions present either "urgent humanitarian reasons" or a "significant public benefit" justifying parole.
-Id.; 8 U.S.C. § 1182(d)(5)(A). - 55.
-But even if the government's understanding of "urgent humanitarian reasons" or "significant public benefit" were accurate (it is not), Parole + ATD fails to satisfy the "case-by-case" requirement.
+- 53. The government has now attempted to rescind or modify its policy in response to this litigation twice.
+Regardless, it continues releasing aliens in violation of the mandatory detention requirements and, in some circumstances, without even initiating removal proceedings. - 54.
+The government appears to assume that detention capacity constraints satisfy the "urgent humanitarian reasons" or a "significant public benefit" language in the parole statute.
+See 8 U.S.C. § 1182(d)(5)(A); see, e.g., ECF 6-2 at 3. - 55.
+But even if the government's understanding of "urgent humanitarian reasons" or "significant public benefit" were accurate (it is not), the government's policies fail to satisfy the "case-by-case" requirement.
 See 8 U.S.C. § 1182(d)(5)(A).
-For example, the Biden Administration released over 18,000 migrants in December 2021 using Parole + ATD.
-Over 550 grants of parole per day is not what Congress had in mind when it amended that provision to add the case-by-case requirement.
-See Cruz-Miguel, 650 F.3d at 199 n.15 (explaining that "this change was animated by concern that parole under § 1182(d)(5)(A) was being used by the executive to circumvent congressionally established immigration policy").
+For example, the Biden Administration released over 18,000 migrants in December 2021 using the November memo.22 Over 550 grants of parole per day is not what Congress had in mind when it amended that provision to add the case-by-case requirement.
+See Cruz-Miguel, 650 F.3d at 199 n.15 (explaining that "this change was animated by concern that parole under § 1182(d)(5)(A) was being used by the executive to circumvent congressionally established immigration policy"). - 56.
+The failure to issue charging documents immediately has important consequences.
+Once a charging document is served, an alien who fails to appear for his removal proceedings can be ordered removed in absentia.

-- 56. Moreover, the Parole + ATD policy is a clear attempt to continue the notice to report policy of declining to issue charging documents.
-Specifically, "as a condition of their parole," individuals processed using Parole + ATD are "required to report to ICE within 15 days to be processed for" a notice to appear.
-ECF 6-2 at 3. - 57.
-The failure to issue charging documents immediately, has important consequences.
-Once a charging document is served, an alien who fails to appear for his removal proceedings and instead absconds can be "ordered removed in absentia."
-Texas v.
-Biden, 2021 WL 3603341, at \4.
 After this occurs, the alien can be quickly and easily removed whenever DHS locates him because he already has a final order of removal.
 By contrast, DHS cannot obtain a final order of removal for an alien who is not issued a charging document.